SeleniumHQ/selenium/README.md

   ./go test_htmlunit
   ./go test_ie

-Note that the "test_chrome" target requires that you have the separate chromedriver binary available on your PATH.
+Note that the "test_chrome" target requires that you have the separate chrome driver binary available on your PATH.

 If you are interested in a single language binding, try one of: